 “We can all be so moved and angry, but then what do we do with that?
 It is important to channel that anger and frustration into action,” Wright told me.
 “Otherwise, it’s easy to become paralyzed into complacency.”

 Though Go Gently isn’t a hard call to action, it is a nudge in that direction, and a reminder that no system should be accepted as-is.
-There are times when it becomes necessary to disrupt a system that isn’t actually working for the great good.
+There are times when it becomes necessary to disrupt a system that isn’t actually working for the greater good.

 I asked Wright if there was a pivotal moment that jump started her work as an activist.
 She told me it was during her first trip with Greenpeace, the international organization dedicated to preserving endangered species and preventing environmental abuses.
 She joined a crew aboard a ship trolling for plastic.